 CLICK on any of the BLUE UNDERLINED links to see it's picture

 Hi, I am, or at least I was during the Vietnam War, Army Specialist E5 Tom Madracki.
-I was stationed on the island of Okinawa in the East China Sea from 1967 to 1969.
+I was stationed on Okinawa in the East China Sea from 1967 to 1969.
 As part of the 30th.
 Artillery Brigade, the Hawk Missile Batteries, as well as the Nike Hercules Batteries provided general air defense for the area around Okinawa, but in particular, they provided air defense for Kadena Air Force Base.
 Okinawa is located just off the coast of Southeast Asia and it was from there that the U.S. launched bombing missions over North Vietnam.
-Later Okinawa would later become part of Japan, but during the Vietnam War, it was a U.S. Protectorate and the key to Rolling Thunder, the bombing of North Vietnam and later in 1969, Nixon's Operation Menu, the bombing of Vietnamese and Vietcong bases in Cambodia.
+Later Okinawa would later revert back to Japan, but during the Vietnam War, it was a U.S. Protectorate and the key to Rolling Thunder, the bombing of North Vietnam and later in 1969, Nixon's Operation Menu, the bombing of Vietnamese and Vietcong bases in Cambodia.
 In all, the US flew 2,380 B-52 bomber sorties over North Vietnam, lost 922 aircraft, with 818 pilots killed and had dropped over 634,000 tons of bombs.

 Okinawa was a busy place in those days.
 Our Missile Brigade worked under the operational control of the Air Force at Kadena Air Force Base.
 Our SAM sites worked closely with the fighter jets from Kadena as part of a highly effective multi-service air defense team protecting the air base.

 The B-52's from Kadena took off early every morning, wings drooping, propped up by little wheels on their wing tips and engines laboring to get their bomb loads aloft.
 Late afternoon we'd pick them up on our radars returning from North Vietnam.
 Not all returned and some that did were missing parts of their wings or tails.
 You could see the battle damage as they came in low over the water and touched down just after they crossed the coast highway.
 Interestingly, I don't remember anyone every being concerned about the planes or the bombing missions at the time.
 It was just something that was happening around us, we were a part of it and we all just did our job.The first of four SR-71 Blackbirds arrived at Kadena AFB on March 8th, 1968.
-They were flown by Air Force pilots and usually hid in their hangers by day, but every once in a while you'd get a glimpse of them near "Habu Hill", or coming in to land at "Kadena".
+These secret spy planes were flown by Air Force pilots and usually hid in their hangers by day, but every once in a while you'd get a glimpse of them near "Habu Hill", or coming in to land at "Kadena".
 The SR-71's were 2 seaters and you could tell them from the A-12s by the second window behind the pilots.
 The original Detachment that had come from Beale AFB to "Operating Location 8" (OL-8) evolved and ended up with the nickname of "Habu", a deadly black Okinawan Cobra.

-I'm 65 and retired now, but then I was a 20 year old, slick sleeve private, fresh out of the Fort Bliss Air Defense Artillery School in El Paso, Texas.
+I'm 66 now and retired, but then I was a 20 year old, slick sleeve private, fresh out of the Fort Bliss Air Defense Artillery School in El Paso, Texas.
 The shooting war in Vietnam was going strong, so considering that so many U.S. forces were dying in the war everyday, this was by comparison, a very safe place to be.
 By 1967 the American Air Force had decreased the North's pilot strength by half.
 The North Vietnamese were using Mig-17's and later, Mig-21's and were a formidable adversary.
 There were MiGs were based only 370 miles to the west of us and with a top speed of over 1300 MPH, the MiGs could suddenly pop up on our radar screens without much notice.

 Okinawa was never considered part of the "hot" war during Vietnam, but because of the role Kadena AFB (and us as their defenders) played in the bombing campaign, we occasionally took hostile gun fire from "unknown forces".
 I remember a few times at Site 12 (the northern most missile site on Okinawa) when these "unknown forces" were taking pot shots at us.
 They usually targeted the radars and usually shot from the jungle areas just past our fence line.
 We also had a few sapers who came over the fences into the missile launch areas and even though they were forced back into the jungle with M14 rifle fire - it officially never happened.
 Following these "incidents" we'd all have to wear our steel helmets everywhere we went on site.
 After a week or so, it'd go back to work as usual, wearing our baseball caps and the steel pots would go back on top of our wall lockers.